- Home

 Selecting the right psychologist for you is vital.
 So, doing your research or consulting with your GP on the specialist who will suit your particular challenges is very important.
 For more information, contact the Australian Psychological Society.

-If you have a Mental Health Care Plan, your psychology sessions are subsidised by Medicare
+If you have a Mental Health Care Plan, some of your psychology sessions are subsidised by Medicare

-You may be eligible for Medicare rebates for 20 sessions per calendar year until June 30, 2022 under the Government scheme called, a Mental Health Care Plan.
+A mental health treatment plan lets you claim up to 10 Medicare-subsidised individual sessions and 10 Medicare-subsidised group sessions with a mental health professional each calendar year.
 To be eligible, your GP must refer you to a registered psychologist.
 Or, in a child’s case, a paediatrician needs to provide this referral.

 Can your CBHS cover support your journey towards recovery?

-Some CBHS Extras products or packaged covers include limits for clinical psychology.
-This means you’ll be able to claim a benefit for your sessions.
+Some CBHS Extras products or packaged covers include benefits towards clinical psychology.

-NB: If Medicare pays for your psychologist treatment, you cannot also claim from CBHS.
+As a reminder if Medicare pays towards your psychologist treatment, you cannot also claim it from CBHS.

 Should you choose a counsellor to help you instead?